smaassen/niryo_one_tester/README.md

 ## Overview

-This packages serves as example on how to communicate to the niryo one robot arm via ros, by establishing an action server connection.
+This package serves as an example on how to communicate with the Niryo One robot arm via ROS, by establishing an action server connection.

 ## Dependencies
 This package depends on the actionlib and the niryo_one_msgs packages
 #### actionlib
 Please refer to the ![documentation](http://wiki.ros.org/actionlib) of the actionlib package
 #### niryo_one_msgs
-In your catkin worksapces source folder, do
+In your catkin workspace source folder, do

 ```
 $ git clone https://github.com/NiryoRobotics/niryo_one_ros.git
 $ catkin build
 ```
-this will get you the whole niryo one ros stack
+this will get you the whole Niryo One ros stack

 ## Installation
 In your catkin worksapces source folder, do